whosonfirst/go-airportcity-search/README.md

 ]
 ```

-_The absence of names in the response is a bug._
+_The absence of names in the response is a bug.
+Because Go is weird._

 ## Caveats

 In no particular order:

-* This is work in progress
+* This is work in progress.
-* It uses the [Bleve fulltext document index](http://www.blevesearch.com/) for all the heavy-lifting
+* It uses the [Bleve fulltext document index](http://www.blevesearch.com/) for all the heavy-lifting.
-* It will likely be abstracted out in to a (hopefully) generic `go-whosonfirst-bleve` package
+* It will likely be abstracted out in to a (hopefully) generic `go-whosonfirst-bleve` package.
+* The indexing tool currently assumes that all WOF records of placetype `campus` are airports.
+This is not true.

 ## See also